 As you create a legacy for the child who died, include your living children.
 Invite them to offer ideas and think through holiday traditions.
-Teach them and remind them often that it is okay to grieve and feel sad on holidays, important days, and at family events.
+Teach them and remind them often that it is okay to grieve and feel sad on holidays, important days, and family events.
 Remind them that it is okay to think of their sibling and that they can always share with you when they do.
 Let them see you grieve and welcome them to do the same.
 Normalize the expression of emotions and teach them that crying is a normal and valid part of grieving their brother or sister.

 When adults try to protect children from the harsh realities of death, they only further isolate them.
 Children are incredibly perceptive, and they know that something has happened to make their parents sad.
 Do not hide your grief or avoid hard topics because children understand far more than they can fully articulate.
 They can handle far more than we give them credit for.
 The way adults model navigating, processing, and coping with death and grief shapes the way children will understand and handle death and grief throughout their entire lives.

-Suffering is a part of life, and children should be prepared for, not protected from it.
+Suffering is a part of life, and children should be prepared for it, not protected from it.
 So, parents, allow your children to grieve.
 Advocate for their grief, rights, and needs.
 Listen as they communicate.
 Learn from and with your children.
 Observe their grief and let them observe yours.
 Welcome them into the process and include them as you navigate grief as a family.

-Slumberkins is a company that empowers parents and caregivers to teach children social and emotional skills.
+We leave you with this valuable resources: Slumberkins is a company that empowers parents and caregivers to teach children social and emotional skills.
 They create board books, stuffed animals, and other content to help children process their own experiences and difficult life skills and concepts.
 In partnership with The Dougy Center: The National Center for Grieving Children and Families, Slumberkins created a board book, studded animal, affirmation cards, and a blog to help parents and children process grief and loss after the death of a loved one.
 To learn more or purchase items from Slumberkins Grief & Loss Collection, please click here.